kurdin/console-remote/README.md

 All information sent to the public server will be open for anyone who knows your channel name.

-If you need a private and more secure solution, you can download and install your own, private , console remote personal server.
+If you need a private and more secure solution, you can download and install your own, private console remote personal server.

 https://github.com/kurdin/console-remote-server

+Just install server and use standard connector's option <span class="code">server</span>
+to connector with your private server.

+All information sent to the private server will be more secured and no one can see it.

 ## More Information